sjimhdez/radio-player-page/README.md

 Visualizers are lazy-loaded for optimal performance and only activate when audio is playing.

-### Station Branding

-Upload custom background images and logos for each station.
-Personalize each station with unique titles, backgrounds, and logos.

-### Welcome Audio

-Optionally upload an MP3 for each station that plays once before the live stream starts, the first time a listener presses play.

-### Convenience Features

-- **Sleep timer** – Automatic playback stop (30 min, 1 h, 2 h) with visual countdown; cancels if you pause manually
-- **Volume control** – Adjustable slider (not available on iOS due to system limitations)
-- **Responsive design** – Optimized for desktop, tablet, and mobile
-- **Social sharing** – Open Graph and Twitter Card meta tags for rich link previews on Facebook, Twitter/X, LinkedIn, WhatsApp, and similar platforms

 ### Multilingual Interface

 Player interface available in **12 languages:** English (US), Spanish, Spanish (Mexico), Russian, Dutch, Romanian, Swedish, Galician, Danish, German, Portuguese (Brazil), Italian.
 Automatic language detection based on browser settings, with fallback to English.

+---

+## Additional Features

+Smaller conveniences that round out the listener and admin experience:

+- **Broadcast Timezone Clock** – When a station's timezone differs from the listener's, a discreet clock shows the station's local time and the offset; always visible, independent of playback state.
+- **Media Session integration** – Station name and artwork on device lock screens and system media controls, with play/pause synced across devices.
+- **Station Branding** – Custom background image and logo per station.
+- **Welcome Audio** – Optional MP3 that plays once before the live stream starts, the first time a listener presses play.
+- **Sleep Timer** – Automatic playback stop (30 min, 1 h, 2 h) with visual countdown; cancels if you pause manually.
+- **Volume Control** – Adjustable slider (not available on iOS due to system limitations).
+- **Responsive Design** – Optimized for desktop, tablet, and mobile.
+- **Social Sharing** – Open Graph and Twitter Card meta tags for rich link previews on Facebook, Twitter/X, LinkedIn, WhatsApp, and similar platforms.

 ---